Gutiérrez gets first career win, Reds beat Cardinals 4-2

 Winker finished with three hits, and Nick Castellanos extended his hitting streak to 19 games with a first-inning single.
 Tucker Barnhart added an RBI double in the eighth.

+Barnhart helped thwart a Cardinals rally in the ninth by pouncing on a José Rondón bunt and starting a 2-5-3 double play.
+After Paul Goldschmidt walked, putting runners on first and second, Tommy Edman struck out to end the game.

+“They got the bunt down and Tucker’s great, it’s just that, Tucker’s great,” Winker said.
+“Just cat-like reflexes, he picks the ball up and throws an absolute laser to (Eugenio Suárez).”

 Wainwright (3-5) permitted three runs and eight hits in seven innings.
-He hit a career-high three batters, including Tyler Naquin with the bases loaded in the first inning.
+He hit a career-high three batters, including Tyler Naquin with the bases loaded in the first.

+“I just got to simplify and just execute my pitches and make the pitch I’m trying to make and trust my defense and when I do that I stay in good counts, I put the ball on the ground and get strikeouts, and then we’re in good shape,” Wainwright said.
+“That’s what I got to get rolling with.”

 The Cardinals lost for the fourth time in five games.